cavallimarko/UnityDocumentationOfflinePDFGenerator/README.md

 ## How It Works

-1. Starts from the main Unity Manual page (UnityManual.html)
+1. Reads the Unity documentation's table of contents (toc.json)
-2. Recursively processes linked documentation pages
+2. Creates a hierarchical structure of documentation pages
-3. Cleans and optimizes HTML content for PDF conversion
+3. Processes pages in the order defined by the TOC
+4. Maintains proper document nesting and hierarchy
-4. Converts documentation in small batches
+5. Converts documentation in small batches
-5. Merges individual PDFs into a single file
+6. Merges individual PDFs into a single file
-6. Removes temporary files
+7. Removes temporary files

+## Document Structure

+The PDF is generated following Unity's official documentation structure:
+- Unity User Manual
+  - Documentation versions
+  - Offline documentation
+  - Trademarks and terms of use
+- New Features
+- Package documentation
+- etc.

 ## Limitations

 - Currently processes only the Manual section (excludes Script Reference)
-- Limited to 35,000 pages to prevent excessive processing
 - Requires local Unity documentation files
+- Some interactive elements may not be preserved in PDF format

 ## License